Sequential Blocked Matching: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we introduced the sequential blocking matching (SBM) model to capture repeated one-sided matching with blocking constraints.
-Our offline benchmarks chart the performance of deterministic and randomized policies in terms of distortion and incentive ratio.
-On the other hand, our online algorithm provides sublinear dynamic approximate regret.
+For the offline setting, we lower bounded the performance of both deterministic and randomised policies, presented algorithms with matching performance guarantees and bounded incentive ratio.
+Then, we analysed an online SBM setting, in which agents are initially unaware of their preferences and must learn them.
+For this setting, we presented an algorithm with sublinear regret with respect to an offline approximation oracle.

 There are many interesting directions for future work.
-It would be interesting to consider a two-sided matching problem \cite{Roth92} where the services / items also have preferences over the agents and such preferences need to be learned over time.
-Another important direction is the design of decentralized mechanisms where the learning agents choose services independently.
-Finally, we assumed that the preferences are static over time, but the agents may not be aware of them.
-In practice, the agents' preferences can change with time \cite{BV19}, and such dynamics need to be incorporated in the design of repeated matching algorithms.
+A natural generalisation would be to consider a two-sided matching setting \cite{Roth92} where services also hold preferences over agents.
+Additionally, our algorithms for both the offline and online settings are centralised.
+It is worth investigating whether similar performance guarantees can be achieved by a decentralised approach.
+Furthermore, we assumed that the preferences are static over time.
+It remains to be seen whether our approach generalises to settings where agents' preferences are dynamic and change over time \cite{BV19}.